etherneco/filemntjson/README.md

-# Docker with PHP SIMPLE PHP FILE MANAGER
+# Docker with  SIMPLE FILE MANAGER

 A. Requires: